pwmarcz/fpga-tutorial/docs/fpga.md

 specifying the pins in module output.

 You can connect your own LEDs as well, just make sure to connect the right resistors.
-The Icestick outputs are 3.3 V, the BX ones are 1.2 V (TODO check).
+The voltage on pins is 3.3 V.

 ### Buttons and switches